jitsi/jitsi-videobridge/doc/rtcp-termination.md

                    |             |-data->+---+
                    |             |       | C | RANK#2
                    +-------------+<-feed-+---+

+    Figure 2: Partial view of the conference.
+A sends media and receives feedback.
+B, D, C receive media and send feedback.

 This calculation is not instantaneous, so it takes place ONLY when we the bridge decides to send RTCP feedback, and not, for example, when